-In this post we share the important role dark web monitoring has in risk management solutions like PiiQMedia.
-Learn more about from the recent webinar we did about the role of dark web monitoring in third-party risk management with them here.
+In this post we share the important role that dark web monitoring has in risk management solutions like PiiQMedia.
+Learn more about from the recent webinar we did with them here.

 As an organization that works with 85% of Fortune 500 companies, hundreds of universities, the Pentagon, NASA and more, the Solar Winds data breach perfectly illustrates the scope and magnitude of a well-executed supply chain attack.
 With third-party risk currently one of the biggest threats to organizations, one would expect organizations like SolarWinds to have sophisticated risk management solutions in place.

 Unfortunately, these organizations face huge challenges when trying to detect third-party risk.
 Most of the datasets used to detect third-party risk are too narrow, with very few similar examples or samples over time.
 This makes detecting patterns and risk very difficult.
 That’s why it’s critical to not only monitor IT system security and internal data security, but also external web data related to company reputation, sentiment, vulnerabilities, and compromised PII of employees.
 This is the type of data that indicates risks and threats to the organization and its digital assets.